leewillis77/nf-edd-extensions/README.md

-# nf-edd-extensions
+# Ninja Forms Easy Digital Downloads Extensions

-Ninja Forms fields for Easy Digital Downloads sites.
+Some Ninja Forms fields that you may find usefuil for Easy Digital Downloads sites.

+# THIS IS A WORK IN PROGRESS - DO NOT USE